 - GRAPESEED OIL - With it's pleasant aroma, grapeseed oil is wonderful for use as a general carrier oil, or in creams and lotions.
 It does not leave a greasy feeling and is therefore a great choice for those with skin that doesn't absorb oils well.
 It is also great for those with sensitive skin.

 - OLIVE OIL - One of the more universal and multi-purposed oils, it is quite stable and useful as an ingredient in skincare products or on it's own.
 Thicker than some of the other carriers, it may leave more of a greasy feeling on the skin.

 Any one of the carrier oils above can be used on it's own, but they also make great ingredients for other bases.
 Check out the recipes we have for you HERE.

 - ROLLER FITMENTS - These are sold in packs of 10 by Young Living and turn any 5ml or 15ml bottle into a roll on.

 - ROLL ON BOTTLES - make your own blends, prediluted and ready to apply!
 The metal rollerball on these is the cherry on top.
 They glide to easily and let out just the right amount of oil.

 - SPRAY TOPS - These will fit on top of your Young Living 5ml or 15ml bottles, turning them into a small and convenient spray bottle.
 I like to fill empty bottles with water and top it with one of these to make a linen spray, disinfecting spray, etc.

-- GLASS DROPPERS - Young Living sells these little droppers and they make measuring drops of carrier oil a breeze.
+- GLASS DROPPERS - These little droppers make measuring drops of carrier oil a breeze.